Gearhungry logo.

 Griptilian 551 Knife Benchmade Pocket Knife

-The Griptilian is in the conversation for the best EDC Benchmade folding knife ever made.
-The handle is fashioned from high density resin and is robust and comfortable.
-There is no chance this puppy is going to slip when you need it to hold fast.
+The chances are slim that this puppy is going to slip while you work.
 The blade is 154CM stainless and has a hollow ground edge with plenty of cutting surface.
 This Benchmade pocket knife has a naturally aggressive profile and makes short work of all your daily tasks from opening boxes to cutting rope.
-The Griptilian is similar in length to the Adamas 275 but doesn’t feel nearly as large for some reason.
-Just a beautifully engineered, tough as nails EDC knife that will double as a tactical knife in a pinch.
-If you are looking to upgrade your knife collection, then make sure you read our top 10 pocket knives list.
+The Griptilian is similar in length to the Adamas 275 but doesn’t feel nearly as large.
+Just a beautifully engineered, tough-as-nails knife that will double as a tactical knife in a pinch.

 Key Features: